Muschow/guh-23/README.md

-index.html is the main page
+index.html is the main page, load that first